sevagh/freemusicdemixer.com/docs/index.md

 ## Latest news

-* Fixed bugs ([1](https://github.com/sevagh/free-music-demixer/issues/4), [2](https://github.com/sevagh/free-music-demixer/issues/7)), added initial sponsors, and improved batch zip folder layout
-* Improved demixing quality by 1+ dB SDR with Wiener filtering
+* Added a new AI model, Demucs v4 Hybrid Transformer, with higher separation quality
+* Add batch demix job for folder of songs
-* Support demixing larger tracks with low-memory segmented inference and streaming LSTM
+* First launch with AI model Open-Unmix UMXL using custom quantized + compressed weights and streaming LSTM
-* Added batch demixing and a checkbox to show developer output logs

 ## Disclaimers!

-* You can only use the outputs for non-commercial applications as per the <a href="https://zenodo.org/record/5069601">UMX-L weights license</a>
+* You can only use the outputs of these models for non-commercial applications
 * The task is CPU and memory intensive (up to 4 GB), please be patient!
 Very very large tracks may still crash!
-* Please open a [GitHub Issue](https://github.com/sevagh/free-music-demixer/issues) for any bugs or feature requests.
+* Please open a [GitHub Issue](https://github.com/sevagh/free-music-demixer/issues) or e-mail me directly (sevagh+freemdx at protonmail dot com) for any bugs or feature requests
 * Input files can be almost any audio format, but the outputs are always stereo wav files @ 44100 Hz

 ## Technical details